The Emmanuel College campus has re-opened for living and learning for the Spring 2021 semester. FAQs will be updated on an on-going basis.

 As of January 15th, the Commonwealth of Massachusetts has amended the flu vaccine mandate for college students.
 While the flu vaccine is no longer required by the state, Health Services still recommends that students receive an annual flu vaccine.

 Symptom Monitoring: Emmanuel has partnered with both the Broad Institute and CoVerified to provide the end-user tools for managing COVID-19 response.
 Through the CoVerified mobile app and website, all faculty, staff and students must complete a daily symptom check whether coming to campus or not.
-All employees who exhibit symptoms are prohibited from coming to campus and must notify their supervisor or department head.
-Students should notify the Health Center immediately if they exhibit any symptoms.

 Surveillance Testing: All faculty, staff and students will be tested up to two times per week, a rate that scientific models have demonstrated will greatly limit the potential spread of the virus by detecting infections in individuals prior to them becoming contagious.
 Emmanuel will use an anterior nasal swab test, which is considered the least invasive COVID-19 test available.
 The test, which is free of charge to all faculty, staff, and students coming to campus, is quick and accurate.
 Test results will be provided electronically to the individual and to Emmanuel within 24 hours of delivery to the lab.
 Please visit this link for more information on testing procedures.